OmniLayer/spec/README.md

 Note: Your total expenditures on bitcoin transaction fees while accepting the purchase must meet the minimum fee specified in the Sell Offer in order for the transaction to be valid.

 You must send the appropriate amount of bitcoins before the time limit expires to complete the purchase.
 Note that you must send the bitcoins from the same address which initiated the purchase.
 If you send less than the correct amount of bitcoins, your purchase will be adjusted downwards.
+The remaining coins will be added back to those available in the Sell Offer if it’s still active.
 If you send more than the correct amount of bitcoins and the Sell Offer has more coins still available your order will be adjusted upwards.
+If you do not send any payment before the time limit expires, the coins you were going to purchase will be added back to those available in the Sell Offer if it’s still active.

 Please note that all transactions between the Purchase Offer and expiration block should be accumulated and that this value must be used to adjust the Purchase Offer accordingly.